Lobster clasp

 A lobster clasp, also known as a lobster hook, lobster claw, trigger clasp, or bocklebee clasp, is a fastener that is held closed by a spring.
-The lobster clasp is opened or closed by holding a small lever, usually with a fingernail, long enough to apply, then it is attached (or removed from) a short link-chain or a ring-like structure.
+The lobster clasp is opened or closed by actuating a small lever, after which it is attached to (or removed from) a short link-chain or a ring-like structure.
 Lobster clasps are often used for necklaces, bracelets, and keychains.

 Lobster clasps are named as such because of their "pinching" mechanism, and they are often shaped like a lobster's claw.